allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IMention - Objects that are mentionable.
  - IInvite - A piece of url used to invite users to a guild.
  - Icon - An encoded(base64) image, can be an avatar or picture.
- - EmojiTable - A collection of Default Discord Emojis.
-   - Emoji - An unicode emoji in Discord.
-   - Category - Emoji categories in Discord.

 ### Guild
 IGuild - A collection of users and channels, often referred to in the UI as a server.